 Every week Mat Corne scours the TV Guide for the best movies showing on UK free-to-air TV.
-So for those of you that refuse to pay for Sky Movies or Netflix, here are five of the best freeview movies for the coming week.
+So for those of you that refuse to pay for Sky Movies, Amazon Prime or Netflix, here are five of the best freeview movies for the coming week.
 If you’re looking for more free movie options then you can also check out our guide to Freeview Movies On Demand.

 They Live (1988)